KeigoAlexTanaka/ruby-rails-auth-bcrypt/README.md

 # Rails Authentication

+### Objectives
+*After this lesson, students will be able to:*

+- Understand how to set and retrieve data from `session`
+- Know how to set and check passwords using `BCrypt`
+- Understand how to keep track of a `current_user`
+  - `sign_in`/`sign_out`, `ensure_signed_in`/`ensure_signed_out`
+- Be able to create a Rails app with Auth without using [`Devise`](https://github.com/plataformatec/devise)
+  - Not from memory, but from following along with an example

+### Preparation
+*Before this lesson, students should:*

+- Be able to make a Rails app without auth

+---

-This tutorial is for adding authentication to a vanilla Ruby on Rails application using `bcrypt` and `has_secure_password`.
+This tutorial is for adding authentication to a vanilla Ruby on Rails application using [`bcrypt`](https://github.com/codahale/bcrypt-ruby) and `has_secure_password`.

 The point of authentication is to ensure that the user is who they say they are.
-The standard way of managing this is through logging in your user using a sign-in form.
-Once the user is logged in, you keep track of them using the session until they log out.
+The standard way of managing this is through registering your user using a sign-up form.
+Once the registered user is logged in, you keep track of them using a session until they log out.

 User Authentication allows us to restrict access to a portion of the application so that only users who log in with a valid username and password can have access.

-### [Step 1] :: Create a new Rails application
+### Create a new Rails application

 To create a new Rails app, we use the `rails new` command.
 This sets us up with our skeleton Rails app.
 In the Terminal, in the directory where you want to create a project, generate a new Rails project and cd into it: